King County Sheriff's Office

-The King County Sheriff's Office (KCSO) is a local police agency in King County, Washington, United States.
-It is the primary law enforcement agency for all unincorporated areas of King County, as well as 12 cities and two transit agencies which contract their police services to the KCSO.
-KCSO also provides police and fire Aircraft Rescue and Fire Fighting to the King County International Airport (Boeing Field).
+The King County Sheriff's Office (KCSO) is a local law enforcement agency in King County, Washington, United States.
+It is the primary law enforcement agency for all unincorporated areas of King County, as well as 13 cities and two transit agencies which contract their police services to the KCSO.
+KCSO also provides police and fire Aircraft Rescue and Fire Fighting to King County International Airport (Boeing Field).
 KCSO also provides regional-level support services to other local law enforcement agencies such as air support and search and rescue.
-The department has over 1,000 employees and serves 2.1 million citizens, over 500,000 of whom live in either unincorporated areas or the 12 contract cities.
+The department has over 1,000 employees and serves 2.1 million citizens, over 500,000 of whom live in either unincorporated areas or the 13 contract cities.